L3-S6-Projet/bdd_api/README.md

 ![Django CI MacOS](https://github.com/tag166tt/l3_s6_projet_bdd_api/workflows/Django%20CI%20MacOS/badge.svg?branch=master)
 [![Dependabot](https://badgen.net/badge/Dependabot/enabled/green?icon=dependabot)](https://dependabot.com/)

+## Supported platforms
+Code is automatically tested on latest versions Windows, Ubuntu and MacOS available in Github Actions.

+The project also contains necessary files to run as a container.
+The container build is also tested in Github Actions.

 ## How to start the project?
 Build scripts are included in the project to run DB migrations and setup a basic super user.
 You first need to create a python virtual environment for the scripts to work.
 The folder containing the virtual environment should be named: